-Although this post is most unskeptical and decidedly noncardiac, the skeptical cardiologist feels compelled to share this information with readers who have or know friends or family with eczema or atopic determatitis, a chronic skin condition that results in itchy, scaly, dry and red skin.
+Although this post is most unskeptical and decidedly noncardiac, the skeptical cardiologist feels compelled to share this information with readers who have or know friends or family with eczema or atopic dermatitis, a chronic skin condition that results in itchy, scaly, dry, and red skin.

-Things worsened a few years ago and I began to think I might have Red Skin Syndrome, which some dermatologist believe is due to withdrawal from topical corticosteroids.
+Things worsened a few years ago and I began to think I might have Red Skin Syndrome which some dermatologists believe is due to withdrawal from topical corticosteroids.